Upskill as an Educator of the Digital Generation in Scotland

 Access Free Events

-Attend a programme of two Webinar Training Sessions, running now!
+Choose the training option that best suits you: online webinars, bitesize videos or the team intensive workshop.
+Flexible training to suit your needs.
 We have morning, afternoon and evening slots to suit your timetable.
 We hope to recommence our face-to-face training events across Scotland in the autumn.

 Podcast interview series